GalMunGral/galmungal.github.io/theoretical-minimum.md

 CPU
 Instruction Sets

-# Part I: Abstraction, Abstraction, Abstraction
+# Part I: The Art of Abstraction
 Turing machine (or any model of computation for that matter) abstracts away the physical implementations: the view of space as discrete cells and time as sequence of steps is a logical rather than physical one.
 This is what lies the heart of mathematical modeling:  **Abstration**, the art of disregarding nonessential details thereby hiding underlying complexity and extracting a simplified, logical view.
 It turns out abstration plays an essential role in software engineering as well.

 ## High-level Programming Languages